Quant-X-Security-Coding-GmbH/QAA_Condition_Number/computeralgebra/singular/singular.md

 ## Ring Declaration and Monomial Orderings

 The purpose of a monomial ordering is to have a well defined structure for each pair of monomials w.r.t. the relation "greater than".
 With many variables in a polynomial ring, this structure is not naturally achieved.
 E. g. in *R(x,y)*, how can we decide if *x²y² > x³y* or the other way around?
-Monomial orderings are essential in Computeralgebra for any computation.
+Monomial orderings are essential for any computation in Computeralgebra.
+The ordering does nit only determine the order of monomials in a polynomial, they also determine the order of computational steps on monomials of a polynomial.

 We are handling quite [long quadratic polynomials]((AES_polys_Chen_Gao_vars)) here.
 You can find a purely abstract definition of monomial orderings on [B.2.3 Global orderings](https://www.singular.uni-kl.de/Manual/4-3-2/sing_978.htm#SEC1035).
 We want to make the impact of a monomial ordering on polynomial computations touchable by printing the first polynomial *f_1* in a few chosen monomial orderings.